qsymmachus/notes/go.md

 d := rosie.(Dog)
 ```

-This forces the `rosie` interface value to give up the `Dog` concrete value it stores, and assigns it to `r`.
+This forces the `rosie` interface value to give up the `Dog` concrete value it stores, and assigns it to `d`.

 What if `rosie` doesn't actually store a `Dog`?
 In that case, you get a panic!
 You can safely test for this by assigning the type assertion to two values: the underlying value and a boolean value that reports whether the assertion succeeded: